xenforo-ltd/docs/docs/devs/criteria.md

 We simply used `isMatched(...)` method code replacing `$user` variable of User entity type with `$post` variable of Post entity type.

-As we do not plan to handle special and unknown criteria we return null in `isSpecialMatchedPost` and `false` in `isUnknownMathcedPost` methods.
+As we do not plan to handle special and unknown criteria we return null in `isSpecialMatchedPost` and `false` in `isUnknownMatchedPost` methods.

 ### Template